ao66ao/makerspaces/pages/resources.md

 ## About the Project

-About Page
+Learn more about the project to map makerspaces in southern Ontario.

-{% include feature/button.html text="About" link="https://ao66ao.github.io/about.html" color="success" %}
+{% include feature/button.html text="About" link="/about.html" color="success" %}

 ## For Makers
-This is a section for Makers to Get Resources
+Find Resources for Makers
-{% include feature/button.html text="Resources for Makers" link="https://ao66ao.github.io/resources/formakers.html" color="success" %}
+{% include feature/button.html text="Resources for Makers" link="/formakers.html" color="success" %}

 ## For Librarians

-This is a section for Librarians to Get Resources
+Find Resources for Librarians
-{% include feature/button.html text="Resources for Libraries" link="https://ao66ao.github.io/resources/forlibraries.html" color="success" %}
+{% include feature/button.html text="Resources for Libraries" link="/forlibraries.html" color="success" %}